radomir-radionov/magicStoreApp/README.md

 ## "M-store" is a store presents an unbelievable experience by Radomir.

-SPA app with cliend-server architecture.
+SPA app with client-server architecture.
 1. Has developed Authorization/Registration, JWT.
 2. User's personal account(name, description, profile image) with the ability to edit.
 3. Product page ( Searching system, Sorting, Filtering,